benmbutler/DigiMinR/README.md

 The first time you run the build it will take some time (&gt; 1 hour) to run all of the code required to create the html files that are stored in `/_book`.
-Upon building these files you will notice the creation of a `_bookdown_files` repository that stores the cache for all data derived within the course content, therefore subsequent builds can be a lot faster
+Upon building these files you will notice the creation of a `/_bookdown_files` repository that stores the cache for all data derived within the course content, allowing subsequent builds can be a lot faster.

 # Step 6: Edit the `.Rmd` files and re-build